boyb0/Alzheimer-s-Disease-Prediction/README.md

-# Alzheimer-Disease-Prediction
+# Alzheimer's Disease Prediction
-Building and analysing models for early prediction of Alzheimer’s disease (AD)
+Building and analysing models for early prediction of Alzheimer’s disease (AD).
+In this project, Alzheimer’s disease will be analyzed, which is a disease that belongs to the group of neurodegenerative diseases and is considered one of the most destructive and severe diseases of the human nervous system.
+The problem is how to diagnose it at the earliest possible stage before specific symptoms begin to appear.
+The main idea is to build an intelligent system that will be able to answer, based on certain biomarkers1 from the subject, whether the disease is present or not.